wp-plugins/synved-shortcodes/readme.txt

 10. Another example of the Shortcodes Editor showing a partial list of some of the shortcodes (using the new interface)

 == Changelog ==

+= 1.6.36 =
+* Fixed addon installer and added some documentation

 = 1.6.35 =
 * Adjusted descriptions and comments